nonorze-VOXX/NTUT_collection/hw5.typ

  and the bucket is sorted by selection sort,\
   then the time complexity is $Theta(n^2)$\
-== simple change make worst case time complexity to $O(n log(n))$ use quick sort to sort the bucket, \
+== simple change make worst case time complexity to $O(n log(n))$ use merge sort to sort the bucket, \
 then the worst-case time complexity is $O(n log(n))$

 =